 Steps to meet objective 4:

-• In order to meet more people who work in this sphere, I’ll more attend more Kansas City Together meetings (often held at a local community college) as well as local ATD chapter meetings.
+• To meet more people who work in this sphere, I’ll attend more Kansas City Together meetings (often held at a local community college) as well as local ATD chapter meetings.

-• I’ll learn about the trajectory of others who are teaching on the community college level.
-I’ll also inquire about how they came to teach and what challenges they face.
+• I’ll learn about the trajectory of others who are teaching at the community college level.
+I’ll also inquire about how they came to teach and what challenges they faced.

-I didn’t like this sample training facilitator professional development plan
+I didn’t like this sample training facilitator’s professional development plan.

 This format wasn’t working for me.
 So, I created the one below.
-The margins are all off, so if you’d like to see it as I wrote it, click here.
+The margins are all off, so if you want to see it as I wrote it, click here.

 |Goals||What I Need to Learn||What I Have to Do||Resources I Will Need||Target Date|

 |1.)
 Earn a part time or adjunct professor position at a local college.
 2.)
 Self-Assessment.
 Conduct a self-assessment to aggregate my current skills and identify the knowledge and skills gaps I currently have.||Learn local college/university curriculum delivery expectations.|| Schedule meetings with the two community college presidents I personally know.
 Request to observe 3-5 community college class sessions. |